archethic-foundation/libjs/README.md

   1. **Standalone :** store private keys on your own
   2. **WalletRPC :** delegate sensitive operations to a Wallet application. (**recommended**, but still Alpha)

 The second option is strongly preferable : it preserves you from security problematics.
-When your web application needs to perform a sensitive operation (signing a Transaction, reading a Transaction secrets), it will asks **Archethic Wallet** application to perform it.
+When your web application needs to perform a sensitive operation (signing a Transaction, reading a Transaction secrets), it will ask **Archethic Wallet** application to perform it.
-That way, cryptographic secrets never leaks from the **Archethic Wallet**.
+That way, cryptographic secrets never leak from the **Archethic Wallet**.

-The only requirement is user has to run an **Archethic Wallet** on its computer.
+The only requirement is user has to run an **Archethic Wallet** on their computer.

 > If your application does not perform any sensitive operation, **WalletRPC** is probably not necessary.

 ### Using the network with WalletRPC

-This library aims to provide a easy way to interact with Archethic network.
+This library aims to provide an easy way to interact with Archethic network.

 ```js